 Interviewing for a job is a stressful time for everyone.
 One of the biggest questions being – What should I wear?
 When I came across this graphic from T.M.
 Lewin (www.tmlewin.com), I felt it helped to answer some difficult questions.
-Whether it’s fair or not, what you wear to an interview helps shape your perspective employer’s perception of who you are as a person.
+Whether it’s fair or not, what you wear to an interview helps shape your prospective employer’s perception of who you are as a person.
 “What to Wear At Work – Cracking Office Dress Codes” will help guide you on appropriate attire for an employment interview.

 Since T.M.
 Lewin is based out of England, I would caution that this guide might not be appropriate for all regions in the US.
 Also, some terminology may seem a little different.
 For example, a jumper is a sweater.
 I recommend you determine what the dress code is at your perspective employer and then dress one step up.
 You want to show that you are a serious candidate.
-However, if you dress up too much, you may not feel comfortable or appear stuffy to your perspective employer.
+However, if you dress up too much, you may not feel comfortable or appear stuffy to your potential employer.

 Bottom Line: See the guide below on “What to Wear – Cracking the Office Dress Code” to make sure you are dressing appropriately for an interview or a promotion.